todogroup/awesome-ospo/README.md

 ## Governance

+Tools for project governance and community management.

 - [Minimal Viable Governance](https://github.com/github/MVG) - Currently in beta - is a repository-based approach for putting lightweight governance into free and open source projects that are run in version control systems.
 It provides an overall two-tier organizational governance structure for a set of free and open source projects.

 ## Project Quality

+Tools for assessing and improving project quality.

 - [OpenSSF Best Practices Badge](https://www.bestpractices.dev/) - The Open Source Security Foundation (OpenSSF) Best Practices badge is a way for Free/Libre and Open Source Software (FLOSS) projects to show that they follow best practices.
 Projects can voluntarily self-certify, at no cost, by using this web application to explain how they follow each best practice.
 The OpenSSF Best Practices Badge is inspired by the many badges available to projects on GitHub.
 Consumers of the badge can quickly assess which FLOSS projects are following best practices and as a result are more likely to produce higher-quality secure software.
 - [Fosstars](https://github.com/SAP/fosstars-rating-core) - A framework for defining and calculating ratings for open source projects